imbroisi/vscode-extension-react-component-creator-wizard/README.md

 9. At the end of the process, the new default values are set and will be used when creating the next components.

 ## License
-This project is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
-Please read the CONTRIBUTING file for details on how to contribute to this project.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on how to contribute to this project.

 ## Author
 Luiz Imbroisi - Ender